Frequently Asked Questions

 The Department of Radiographic Sciences, offers programs of professional

-The four-year Bachelor of Science degree is the degree most often awarded; however, the Associate of Applied Science degree is is awarded to students in the Baccalaureate program who have not completed all of the curriculum requirements.
-This allows the student to take the ARRT exam if the student has not completed all of the preprofessional curriculum, but has completed all of the professional curriculum.
-The student studies and practices the clinical applications of radiography at the University's energized laboratory and at affiliated hospitals.
-The
+This four-year Bachelor of Science degree is awarded 99% of the time; however, the Associate of Applied Science degree can be awarded to students in the Baccalaureate program who have not completed all of the curriculum requirements.
+This allows the student to take the ARRT exam prior to graduating with the B.S. degree.
+These students then complete the B.S. degree requirements and ultimately graduated with the B.S. degree.

 How do I apply?